deadc0de6/catcli/README.md

 Resulting files can be sorted by size using the `-S --sortsize` switch.

 See the [examples](#examples) for more.

+## Disk usage

+You can get the disk usage with the `du` command.
+Resulting files can be sorted by size using the `-S --sortsize` switch.

 ## Catalog graph